matomo-org/developer-documentation/docs/content-tracking.md

 // content piece  = img.jpg
 // content target = http://www.example.com
 ```
-As you can see we can now define a specific value for the content piece which can be useful if your text or images are different in for each language.
+As you can see a specific value for the content piece is defined which can be useful if your text or images are different for each language.
 This time we can also automatically detect the content target since we have set the content block on an `a` element.
 More about this later.
-The `data-content-piece` attribute can be set on any element, also in the `a` element.
+The `data-content-piece` attribute can be set on any element, even in the `a` element.

 ```
 <a href="http://www.example.com" data-track-content><img src="img-en.jpg" data-content-piece/></a>
+or
 <a href="http://www.example.com" data-track-content><img src="img-en.jpg" class="piwikContentPiece"/></a>
 // content name   = absolutePath(img-en.jpg)
 // content piece  = absoluteUrl(img-en.jpg)
 // content target = http://www.example.com
 ```

-In this example we were able to detect the name and the piece of the content automatically based on the `src` attribute.
+In these examples we were able to detect the name and the piece of the content automatically based on the `src` attribute.
+We will automatically build a fully qualified URL for the image.

 ```
 <a href="http://www.example.com" data-track-content><p data-content-piece>Lorem ipsum dolor sit amet</p></a>
+or
 <a href="http://www.example.com" data-track-content><p class="piwikContentPiece">Lorem ipsum dolor sit amet</p></a>
 // content name   = Unknown
 // content piece  = Unknown
 // content target = http://www.example.com
 ```

-As the content piece element is not an image, video or audio we cannot detect the content automatically.
+As the content piece element is not a media we cannot detect the content automatically.
 In such a case you have to define the `data-content-piece` attribute and set a value to it.
+We do not use the text of this element by default because
+* the text might change often resulting in many different content pieces
+* the text could be very long and cutting the text automatically could be inaccurate
-We do not use the text of this element by default since the text might change often resulting in many content pieces, since it can be very long, since it can be translated and therefore results in many different content pieces although it is always the same, since it might contain user specific content and so on.
+* the text could be translated which would result in many different content pieces although it is always the same
+* the text might contain user specific or sensitive content

 Better:
 ```